dgzzhb/en/_posts/2014-9-24-swift-workshop-live.md

 A friend here has a program that functions weird.
 We analysed from the compiler's point of view but failed to find out why.
 After a while, it is because that we did not click Save..

+Finally we will touch some Model!
+Item will be an NSObject.

+No more static software, we can actually add something to the software!

+I need to read more about the reuse queue thing.

+If you want to turn the software off and on but keep the data, you can use NSCoder.

+Something good to add:
+1. text field first responder
+2. make the photo smaller
+3. found item details, delete items
+4. Use UIDocument to properly encapsulate items in Items Manager
+5. Use CloudKit for archive